josh-works/strava_run_polylines_osm/readme.md

 3. in terminal, `python extra_runs.py`, watch auth request, query, new runs get saved, once it hits old runs, as visible in the output, hit `ctrl-c`.
 Done.
 4. `python app.py`, visit localhost:5001

+## Saturday, June 15, 2024

+Dang this got messy.
+I'm adding notes to the top again, done lots of work on this without updating the readme.

+I'd like to see my activity grouped by day and by type.
+Example:

+When I visit `/travel-by-day/june-10-2024` I should see a map, with lines on it, showing all activity for that day, broken out by color for walking, scooting, driving, or toddlerwalk.